pair_style dsmc command¶

 This pair style can only be used via the pair keyword of the run_style respa command.
 It does not support the inner, middle, outer keywords.

 This style is part of the MC package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.